Bobbi Newman, aka, Librarian by Day, is a blogger, a Tweeter, and an international speaker.

 Speaking, Consulting and Training

-I am available (and happy!) to speak on a variety of library and technology related topics.
+I am available, and delighted, to speak on a variety of library, technology, and innovation related topics.
 You can see a list of past presentations and training on the presentations page.

 If you are interested in a topic not listed there please ask.
-If I am unable to speak on it I keep a list of speakers and trainers so I can refer you to someone who can.
+If I am unable to speak on it I keep a list of speakers and trainers so I may refer you to someone who can meet your needs.

 You can see speaking recommendations on my LinkedIn profile.